Schmid7k/s-for-security/website/content/posts/general/howtosetupkali.md

 You could obviously create a lot more shortcuts, for example some `nmap` aliases that cut down lengthy `nmap` commands, but if you are just starting out with CTF challenges and Penetration Testing I would advice against it.
 You should first become familiar with the commands themselves before setting up aliases that abstract important handles and configurations away.

-After you are done with the `.aliases` file we need to make sure that the aliases are loaded on shell start.
+After you are done with the `.aliases` file you need to make sure that the aliases are loaded on shell start.
 For this add the following code to the end of the `.zshrc` (or `.bashrc` if you prefer bash) file in your user home directory:

 ```bash
 if [ -f ~/.aliases ]; then